-And when we have our naked frailties hid,

-That suffer in exposure, let us meet,

-And question this most bloody piece of work,

-To know it further.
-Fears and scruples shake us:

-In the great hand of God I stand; and thence

-Against the undivulged pretence I fight

-Of treasonous malice.
+And when we have our naked frailties hid, That suffer in exposure, let us meet, And question this most bloody piece of work To know it further.
+Fears and scruples shake us: In the great hand of God I stand; and thence Against the undivulg'd pretence I fight Of treasonous malice.

+MACDUFF.
 And so do I.

+ALL.
 So all.

-Let's briefly put on manly readiness, And meet i' the hall together.
+MACBETH.
+Let's briefly put on manly readiness, And meet i' th' hall together.

+ALL.
 Well contented.

-Exeunt all but Malcolm and Donalbain.
+[Exeunt all but Malcolm and Donalbain.]